M.A. in Islamic & Middle Eastern Studies

 Structure

-The program is two semesters long and runs from October – June.
+The program is three semesters long and runs from October – August.
 During that time, you will take a combination of required and elective courses.
 You will also take up to 12 hours per week (depending on your level) of Modern Standard Arabic.
-If you have little or no knowledge of Modern Standard Arabic, you’ll take a short, intensive beginner’s course prior to the start of the academic year for an extra fee.

 Credits